 Arrived in Dulverton in 1984 as Managing Director of Globol Chemicals in Bampton, at that time the largest employer in the area with over 130 employees.

-A graduate in Fine Art (Sculpture), has lived on Exmoor for 40 years, raising a family and continuing her sculpture work whilst helping in the family farming business.
+A graduate in Fine Art (Sculpture), has lived on Exmoor for over 40 years, raising a family and continuing her sculpture work whilst helping in the family farming business.
 The Lloyd family have been well known throughout Exmoor for many years and Marian has been an active participator in, and supporter of, a number of community initiatives; Founder and Treasurer of the Simonsbath Festival; a member of the Withypool Hall Committee for 30 years and is now Treasurer.
 She is interested in all forms of country life.